-- (a) An ATS provider shall establish procedures to ensure that aeronautical information service units obtain information to enable them to provide up-to-date pre-flight information and to meet the need for in-flight information; arrangements shall be made between aeronautical information service and ATS providers to report to the responsible aeronautical information services unit, with a minimum of delay: - (1) information on aerodrome conditions; - (2) the operational status of associated facilities, services and navigation aids within their area of responsibility; - (3) the occurrence of volcanic activity observed by air traffic services personnel or reported by aircraft; and - (4) any other information considered to be of operational significance. - (b) Before introducing changes to the air navigation system, due account shall be taken by the services responsible for such changes of the time needed by the aeronautical information service for the preparation, production and issuance of relevant material for promulgation.
-To ensure timely provision of the information to the aeronautical information service, close coordination between those services concerned is therefore required. - (c) Of particular importance are changes to aeronautical information that affect charts and/or computer-based navigation systems which qualify to be notified by the Aeronautical Information Regulation and Control (AIRAC) system, as specified in CAR 175.
-The predetermined, internationally
+(a) The ATS provider shall establish procedures to ensure that aeronautical information service units obtain information to enable them to provide up-to-date pre-flight information and to meet the need for in-

+- (1) Information on aerodrome conditions; - (2) The operational status of associated facilities, services and navigation aids within their area of responsibility; - (3) The occurrence of volcanic activity observed by air traffic services personnel or reported by aircraft; and - (4) Any other information considered to be of operational significance. - (b) Before introducing changes to the air navigation system, due account shall be taken by the services responsible for such changes of the time needed by the aeronautical information service for the preparation, production and issuance of relevant material for promulgation.
+To ensure timely provision of the information to the aeronautical information service, close coordination between those services concerned is therefore required. - (c) Of particular importance are changes to aeronautical information that affect charts and/or computerbased navigation systems which qualify to be notified by the Aeronautical Information Regulation and Control (AIRAC) system, as specified in CAR 175 / AMC CAR175.
+The predetermined, internationally agreed AIRAC effective dates, shall be observed by the responsible ATS provider when submitting the raw information/data to aeronautical information services.